Terms of Service

 15.3 Statements of reasons

-When we restrict content, suspend features, or terminate an account, we give the affected user a clear and specific statement of reasons as described in Section 9.2.
-This includes the specific rule or legal ground, the facts we relied on, whether automated tools assisted the decision, and information about redress options.
+When content is restricted, features are suspended, or an account is terminated, the affected user receives a clear and specific statement of reasons, as described in Section 9.2.
+This includes the specific rule or legal ground, the facts relied on, whether automated tools assisted the decision, and information about redress options.

 15.4 Internal complaint handling

-If a complaint shows that content isn't illegal and doesn't violate our terms or guidelines, we'll reverse our decision without undue delay.
+If a complaint shows that content is not illegal and does not violate our terms or guidelines, the decision is reversed without undue delay.

 15.5 Out-of-court dispute settlement

-If you're in the EU and aren't satisfied with the outcome of our internal complaint handling, you can refer the dispute to a certified out-of-court dispute settlement body under DSA Article 21.
-You can find a list of certified bodies through the Digital Services Coordinator in your Member State.
-We'll engage in good faith with any certified body you select.
+If you are in the EU and are not satisfied with the outcome of our internal complaint handling, you can refer the dispute to a certified out-of-court dispute settlement body under DSA Article 21.
+A list of certified bodies is available through the Digital Services Coordinator in your Member State.
+We will engage in good faith with any certified body you select.

 15.6 Trusted flaggers

-We give priority to reports submitted by entities designated as trusted flaggers under DSA Article 22.
-If you're a designated trusted flagger, please contact legal@fluxer.app so we can set up an appropriate workflow.
+Priority is given to reports submitted by entities designated as trusted flaggers under DSA Article 22.
+If you are a designated trusted flagger, contact legal@fluxer.app so an appropriate workflow can be set up.

 15.7 Transparency reporting

-As a micro enterprise under the DSA, we're currently exempt from the transparency reporting obligations in Article 15.
-However, we plan to publish voluntary transparency reports as the platform grows, covering content moderation activities and the types of actions taken, the use of automated tools, complaints received and their outcomes, and orders received from authorities and our responses.
+As a micro enterprise under the DSA, we are currently exempt from the transparency reporting obligations in Article 15.
+Voluntary transparency reports are planned as the platform grows.
+They will cover content moderation activities, action types, automated tools, complaints and outcomes, orders from authorities, and our responses.
 When published, reports will be available on our website and cover the preceding calendar year.

 15.8 UK Online Safety Act

-We're aware of our obligations under the UK Online Safety Act 2023 for user-to-user services accessible in the United Kingdom.
-Our safety measures, content moderation practices, and transparency commitments are designed to meet the applicable requirements, including the illegal content duties set out in Ofcom's codes of practice.
-We're currently working through the required risk assessments and children's access assessments, and we'll update this section as that work progresses.
+We are aware of our obligations under the UK Online Safety Act 2023 for user-to-user services accessible in the United Kingdom.
+Our safety measures, content moderation practices, and transparency work are intended to meet the applicable requirements, including the illegal content duties set out in Ofcom's codes of practice.
+The required risk assessments and children's access assessments are in progress, and this section will be updated as that work moves forward.

 16. General provisions